 Lughnasadh is a festival marking the first harvest of the year.
-Traditionally, it is a time when people come together to share food, dance, re-enact folklore, honour harvest deities, hand conduct sporting competitions.
+Traditionally, it is a time when people come together to share food, dance, re-enact folklore, honor harvest deities, hand conduct sporting competitions.

 A Little History, Folklore & Legend:

 Wow!
 Where to start?
-This Sabbat is rich in history and deeply imbedded in Celtic culture.
+This Sabbat is rich in history and deeply embedded in Celtic culture.

 Other known customs during Lughnasadh include a funeral feast to honor Tailtiu and sporting contests.
 Trial marriages were conducted at Tailtin where young couples joined hands through a hole in a wooden door.
 The trial marriages lasted a year and a day.
 Once this period was complete, the union could be broken without consequences or made permanent.

-It has been documented that a cutting of the first corn harvest was buried up on a hill as an offering to deities.
+It has been documented part of the cutting from the first corn harvest was buried up on a hill as an offering to deities.
 A meal or feast of new foods and bilberries would be available for everyone to partake.
 It is even thought that a sacrificial bull was eaten at this feast.
-The sacrificed bull would be replaced by a young bull.
-Now before you go all Indian Jones and the Temple of Doom on me, sacrifice was far less brutal, and far more purposeful, than Hollywood portrays.
+A young bull would replace the sacrificed bull.
+Now before you go all Indian Jones and the Temple of Doom on me, the sacrifice was far less brutal and far more purposeful, than Hollywood portrays.
 Perhaps I will go more into this subject in another post.